 - Exact details of the improvements on each route (these details will be developed as funding comes forward and will be subject to further consultation). - Specific timeframes for when routes will be delivered. - Guaranteed funding for delivery, although it will put us in the best possible position to secure funding. - Network planning for long distance routes. - 1.2.2.
-For Kendal, this process and the resulting outputs will represent an evidence-based approach to focus future investment where the most benefit can be realised, over a 15 year period to 2032. - 1.2.3.
-The geographical extent of this LCWIP incorporates the urban centre of Kendal and neighbouring Oxenholme and Burneside, and also extends to Levens in the south and Staveley in the north.
-The Kendal LCWIP will focus on everyday journeys to work and school, as well as unlocking the potential of more people visiting the area for recreational cycling and walking. - 1.2.4.
+For Penrith, this process and the resulting outputs will represent an evidence-based approach to focus future investment where the most benefit can be realised, over a 15 year period to 2037. - 1.2.3.
+The geographical extent of this LCWIP focuses on the urban area of Penrith where there is the greatest potential to get more people cycling and walking for short journeys.
+The LCWIP also includes longer distance connections into Penrith from outlying settlements including the villages of Plumpton to the north, Pooley Bridge to the southwest, Eamont Bridge to the south, Stainton to the west and eastwards to Centre Parcs, Temple Sowerby, and Warcop.
+The Penrith LCWIP will focus on everyday journeys to work and school, as well as unlocking the potential of more people visiting the area for recreational cycling and walking. - 1.2.4.
 The government has published guidance on the preparation of LCWIPs, setting out the following six stage process: - Stage 1: Determine the scope establish the geographical context and arrangements for governing and preparing the plan. - Stage 2: Gathering information identify existing walking and cycling patterns and potential new journeys.
-Review existing conditions and identify barriers to walking and cycling.
-Review related transport and land use policies and programme.
+Review

-- Stage 3: Network planning for cycling identify origin and destination points and cycle flows.
-Convert flows into a network of routes and determine the improvements required. - Stage 4: Network planning for walking identify key trip generators, core walking zones and routes, audit existing provision and determine the improvements required. - Stage 5: Prioritising improvements prioritise improvements to develop a phased programme for future investment. - Stage 6: Integration and application integrate outputs into local planning and transport policies, strategies and delivery plans. - 1.2.5.
+- existing conditions and identify barriers to walking and cycling.
+Review related transport and land use policies and programme. - Stage 3: Network planning for cycling identify origin and destination points and cycle flows.
+Convert flows into a network of routes and determine the improvements required. - Stage 4: Network planning for walking identify key trip generators, core walking zones and routes, audit existing provision and determine the improvements required. - Stage 5: Prioritising improvements prioritise improvements to develop a phased programme for future investment. - Stage 6: Integration and application integrate outputs into local planning and transport policies, strategies, and delivery plans. - 1.2.5.
 The remainder of this document details how the LCWIP has been developed and sets out a prioritised programme for its delivery.